postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/quick_start_with_docker.md

 #### Importing a dataset

 PostgresML comes with a few built-in datasets.
-You can also import your own CSV files or from other data sources like BigQuery, S3, and other databases and flat files.
+You can also import your own CSV files or data from other sources like BigQuery, S3, and other databases or files.
 For our example, let's import the `digits` dataset from Scikit:

 !!! generic